-Contributions are £588.08 per home (SRUE) for permanent accommodation and £345.93 per home (SRUE) for internal reconfiguration.
+Contributions are £588.08 per home (SRUE) for permanent accommodation and £345.93 per home (SRUE) for internal reconfiguration (figures will be index linked from Q2 2022).

 Appendix 3 sets out how the floorspace requirements and contributions have been calculated.